Spring is Coming

 • Find the right fit for your unique feet: A one-size-fits-all approach doesn't work for foot support.
 Get to know your arch type and pressure points to select an orthotic that provides targeted relief where you need it most.

-What is Overpronation (And How Can Arch Support Help)?
+What is Overpronation and How Can Arch Support Help?

 If you’ve ever looked at your footprint and noticed it looks like your entire foot is making contact with the ground, or if your ankles tend to roll inward as you walk, you might be experiencing overpronation.
 It’s a common condition where the foot’s arch flattens more than it should upon impact, causing the foot and ankle to roll too far inward with each step.
 While a little bit of inward roll is a normal part of walking, excessive pronation can throw your body’s alignment off balance.